jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-23-mars.md

-+++
+---
+heading: "Chapter 22 Part 1 of The Laws of Scientific Palm Reading Simplified"
-title=  "The Mount Of Mars"
+title: "The Mount Of Mars"
+description: "As single signs, or in combination with each other, the star, triangle, circle, square, single vertical line, or trident strengthen a Mount"
+date: 2020-01-18
-image=  "/photos/objects/hand.jpg"
+image: "/photos/objects/hand.jpg"
-description=  ""
-linkb=  "/research/benham/palmistry/part-1/chapter-22-mercury"
+linkb: "/research/benham/palmistry/part-1/chapter-22-mercury"
-linkbtext=  "Part 22"
+linkbtext: "Chapter 22"
-linkf=  "/research/benham/palmistry/part-1/chapter-24-luna"
+linkf: "/research/benham/palmistry/part-1/chapter-24-luna"
-linkftext=  "Part 24"
+linkftext: "Chapter 24"
-heading =  "Chapter 23"
-+++
+---

 THE fifth Mount type is the Martian.
-He is identified by=
+He is identified by:
-- the two Mounts of Mars
+- the 2 Mounts of Mars
 - the Upper Mount on the percussion and above the Line of Head
 - the Lower Mount under the Line of Life and above the Mount of Venus